miguelvc6/mvazquez.github.io/blog/posts/2024-11-17-llm-agents/content.md

 A **"LLM agent"** is one that uses a LLM as its _brain_ to reason.
 The central idea is that they use a language model to choose what **actions** they take to **accomplish an objective** given a current **state** or environment.

-If you are familiar with prompt chains, as the ones used in langchain and in Retrieval Augmented Generation (RAG), they have many things in common with agents, but agents are more flexible and can show more complex behavior as it chooses what action to take at each moment by itself, while in chaining the possible workflow of the actions is fixed, rigidly specified in code.
+If you are familiar with prompt chains, as the ones used in LangChain and in Retrieval Augmented Generation (RAG), they have many things in common with agents, but agents are more flexible and can show more complex behavior as it chooses what action to take at each moment by itself, while in chaining the possible workflow of the actions is fixed, rigidly specified in code.

 ### Agentic workflows